APEX-JHOSEF-CARDICH-PALMA/docker-training/README.md

 #### App en el contenedor
-- Aplicacíon sencilla a implementar.
+- Aplicacíon en Node con Express que muestra el siguiente mensaje:

 ````
-- Funcionalidad 1
+Hello World, this is My Express API in a Docker Container.
+BTW, Said is HOT !

 ````